lorenzo-rovigatti/be-lazy/ssh.md

 # SSH

-Connecting through [`ssh`](https://en.wikipedia.org/wiki/Secure_Shell) to a remote machine (be it your office computer, home desktop or HPC cluster) is one of the most common operations in the daily routine of many people who do this job.
-If you are one of these people, you will likely find yourself `ssh`-ing to this or that computer quite often.
+Connecting through [SSH](https://en.wikipedia.org/wiki/Secure_Shell) to a remote machine (be it your office computer, home desktop or HPC cluster) is one of the most common operations in the daily routine of many people who do this job.
+If you are one of these people, you will likely find yourself SSH-ing to this or that computer quite often.
 If you have an account `lorenzo` on the `powercluster.cool.univ.com` machine, you can use the following command to establish a remote connection with it[^ssh_openssh]

     $ ssh lorenzo@powercluster.cool.univ.com